AutoSail-MDH/autosail/micro-ROS/motor_control/readme.md

 source install/local_setup.bash
 ```
 ```
-ros2 run micro_ros_setup configure_firmware.sh wind_direction --transport serial
+ros2 run micro_ros_setup configure_firmware.sh motor_control --transport serial
 ```

 ### Build, flash
-Builds the gps app and flashes it to the esp32.
-Make sure the device is plugged in, and that you have your port unlocked, which can be done by [adding your user to the dialout group](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html#linux-dialout-group)
+Builds the app and flashes it to the esp32.
+Make sure the device is plugged in, and that you have your port unlocked, which can be done by [adding your user to the dialout group](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html#linux-dialout-group) .
 ```
 ros2 run micro_ros_setup build_firmware.sh